kammitama5/kammitama5.github.io/_posts/2021-7-06-Monday-July-6th.md

 but some of the other stuff I definitely need to go slower on.
 Fortunately, there is code for each part.

 ## As for my internship
 - So far, so good!
-And that's about all you'll get from me on that :) Fooled you! :)
+And that's about all you'll get from me on that :) Fooled you! :) I will say that it's one of the most competent teams I've ever worked on.
+It's *so* true!
+Everyone on this team knows their stuff, and it's been a joy, quite frankly.
+I've learned a lot and am thankful for my experience this summer on this team!
+Everyone is as sharp as a tack, and they absolutely support you and put you up to the task.

 ## Toy project
 - I also spent some time on my toy project this weekend.
 It was nice because it was just a "me" project, although I have a mentor through two blockchain